 At the meeting, local residents discuss which landmarks, people, events, and local stories the program should include.
 Residents are especially urged to participate, but you don't have to live in the particular town to participate - just have a great town story to tell or be willing to help record town stories.

 Rhode Island PBS will answer questions about the project during the meeting and ask volunteers to brainstorm a list of subjects and events to videotape.
 The volunteer filmmakers will later videotape the footage for the documentary, with guidance available from Rhode Island PBS.

 There is no compensation to the videographers involved for time or materials - filming and other participation in the project is strictly voluntary.

-Videographers deliver footage and shooting logs to Rhode Island PBS.
-A brief on-camera interview will also be arranged, during which the filmmaker describes what he or she filmed and why, putting the story into context.
+Videographers deliver footage and shooting logs to Rhode Island PBS on “interview day,” which is scheduled for the end of the filming period.
+A brief on-camera interview will also take place, during which the filmmaker describes what he or she filmed and why, putting the story into context.

-Editing together of all videographers' footage is done by Rhode Island PBS.
+Creating the story and editing together of all videographers' footage is done by a Rhode Island PBS producer and editor.

 Anyone interested in being a storytelling videographer - or in being paired with a resident to record a story for the program - should contact Rhode Island PBS at 401-222-3636 or by emailing email@example.com.